-is {\em "the fractional Laplacian"} on $M$.
-We stress that in a completely general setting (such as the one of complete Riemannian manifolds) this integro-differential operator could be far from being a fractional power of the Laplacian in any reasonable sense.
+as our main definition of {\em "the fractional Laplacian"} on $M$.
+We stress that in the general setting of complete Riemannian manifolds, this integro-differential operator cannot be regarded as a fractional power of the Laplacian in any reasonable sense.
 In particular: \begin{itemize} \itemsep{3pt} \item If $M$ is not stochastically complete (see Definition \ref{def stoch comp}), then $(i)$ and $(ii)$ do not coincide.
-In this case, since $e^{t\Delta} 1 \neq 1$, the Bochner fractional Laplacian $(ii)$ of a constant is not equal to zero.
+In this case, since $e^{t\Delta} 1 \neq 1$, the Bochner fractional Laplacian $(ii)$ of a constant does not equal zero.
 In particular, defining the fractional Sobolev seminorm with $(ii)$ would imply that the $s$-perimeter is not invariant under complementation $P_s(E) \neq P_s(E^c) $.
-Nevertheless, with our definition via the singular integral $(i)$, one has that the seminorm of a constant is always zero and hence in this work the fractional perimeter is always invariant under complementation. \item The semigroup property $ (-\Delta)^{\alpha + \beta} = (-\Delta)^\alpha \circ (-\Delta)^\beta $ also fails in general for our definition \eqref{flap}.
+Nevertheless, with our definition via the singular integral $(i)$, one has that the seminorm of a constant is always zero, and hence, in this work, the fractional perimeter is always invariant under complementation. \item The semigroup property $ (-\Delta)^{\alpha + \beta} = (-\Delta)^\alpha \circ (-\Delta)^\beta $ also fails in general for our definition \eqref{flap}.
 Indeed, one can see that the equivalence $(i) \iff (iv)$ above is sufficient for the semigroup property to hold.
 For example, a Ricci curvature lower bound would be sufficient.
-See \cite{BGS} for many sufficient conditions for the equivalence $(i) \iff (iv)$. \item All these definitions (the ones presented here and more) coincide for $ u\in C_c^\infty(M)$. \end{itemize} In the present work, when we will write $(-\Delta)^{s/2}$ without any subscript we will \textit{always} mean the singular integral $(-\Delta)^{s/2}_{\rm Si} u$ defined in \eqref{flap}. \begin{definition} For a measurable set $E \subset M$, we define the fractional $s$-perimeter of $E$ on $(M,g)$ as
+See \cite{BGS} for many sufficient conditions for the equivalence $(i) \iff (iv)$. \end{itemize}